Trump Reverses Obama Criticism, Touts New Jobs In Brief Remarks

 There's long been a serious personal rift between the two, but with Trump set to take the oath of office in less than a month, the stakes are higher.
 Presidents' words move markets and can create global tension.

-Take Trump's recent statements tweet about nuclear weapons, which quickly ricocheted around the world, despite Trump aides' efforts to minimize the importance of the statement.
+Take Trump's recent tweet about nuclear weapons, which quickly ricocheted around the world despite Trump aides' efforts to minimize the importance of the statement.

 On Wednesday Trump also highlighted a Japanese tech mogul's plans to create 8,000 new jobs in the U.S.